telerik/ajax-docs/api/server/Telerik.Web.UI/RadMap.md

 ## Properties

-###  LayersDataSource `Object`

-Gets or sets the object from which RadMap retrieves its layers.

-#### Remarks
-The data source object should be of a type that implements , ,

-###  LayersDataSourceID `Object`
+###  AppendDataBoundLayers `Boolean`

-Gets or sets the ID of the control from which the map control retrieves its list of layers.
+Gets or sets a bool value that indicates whether the layers are cleared before data binding.

 ###  AppendDataBoundMarkers `Boolean`

 Gets or sets a bool value that indicates whether the markers are cleared before data binding.

-###  AppendDataBoundLayers `Boolean`

-Gets or sets a bool value that indicates whether the layers are cleared before data binding.

 ###  CenterSettings `Location`

 The map center.
 Coordinates are listed as [Latitude, Longitude].

+###  ClientDataSourceID `String`

+Gets or sets ID of ClientDataSource control that is used for client side binding

+###  ClientEvents `MapClientEvents`

+Defines the client events handlers.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

 ###  ControlsSettings `Controls`

 The configuration of built-in map controls.

-###  LayerDefaultsSettings `LayerDefaults`

-The default configuration for map layers by type.

-###  LayersCollection `MapLayersCollection`

-The configuration of the map layers.
-The layer type is determined by the value of the type field.

-###  MarkerDefaultsSettings `MarkerDefaults`

-The default options for all markers.

-###  MarkersCollection `MapMarkersCollection`

-Static markers to display on the map.

-###  MinZoom `Double`

-The minimum zoom level.
-Typical web maps use zoom levels from 0 (whole world) to 19 (sub-meter features).

-###  MaxZoom `Double`

-The maximum zoom level.
-Typical web maps use zoom levels from 0 (whole world) to 19 (sub-meter features).

-###  MinSize `Double`

-The size of the map in pixels at zoom level 0.

-###  Pannable `Boolean`

-Controls whether the user can pan the map.

-###  Wraparound `Boolean`

-Specifies whether the map should wrap around the east-west edges.

-###  Zoom `Double`

-The initial zoom level.Typical web maps use zoom levels from 0 (whole world) to 19 (sub-meter features).The map size is derived from the zoom level and minScale options: size = (2 ^ zoom) * minSize

-###  Zoomable `Double`

-Controls whether the map zoom level can be changed by the user.

-###  ClientEvents `MapClientEvents`
+###  CssClassFormatString `String`

-Defines the client events handlers.
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`